 One of the biggest dangers to success is comfort.
 I see it all the time.
 On the way up, people have an edge.
 They push themselves towards goal achievement.
 Obstacles are seen as inconveniences that simply need to be overcome.
 Motivation is never an issue.
 Energy seems boundless.
-Leadership focus is laser-like and distractions are managed accordingly.
+Leadership focus is laser-like, and distractions are managed accordingly.
 Then success happens and it all changes…

 There are pros and cons to each of these alternatives and you need to carefully think through them.
 Only you know if you still have enough passion inside you to recommit.
 Whether or not you can give up control is a very personal issue.
 And, selling the business is often not as easy or lucrative as you may think.
 You will also need to figure out what to do with the rest of your life which can be a difficult transition.

 In business (and life) there is no substitute for passion and effort.
 These two leadership attributes flow together seamlessly and propel you forward when needed.
 Success doesn’t come easy.
 In fact, most businesses survive rather than thrive.
 You cannot afford to lose your edge as the leader.
-If you are one of the few business owners who actually have enough money to walk away then seriously think about it.
+If you are one of the few business owners who have enough money to walk away, then seriously think about it.
 There is nothing better than going out on top.
-However, if you want to maintain the business for future generations and/or have your identity wrapped up in your role as leader, then you need to continually reinvent yourself.
+However, if you want to maintain the business for future generations and/or have your identity wrapped up in your role as a leader, then you need to continually reinvent yourself.
 You must also never get too comfortable with the status quo.

 Push yourself outside of your comfort zone and you WILL be rewarded for it!